Azure-Samples/ms-identity-b2c-javascript-nodejs-management/Chapter1/README.md

 const client = MicrosoftGraph.Client.initWithMiddleware(clientOptions);
 ```

-After that, we can use for **CRUD** operations on Graph resources.
+After that, we can use it for **CRUD** operations on Graph resources.
 For instance, to update a user account:

 ```javascript
     async function updateUser(id, prop) {